neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

 :Author: Jose Guzman
 :Date:  |today|

-Assuming that we created a directory in /usr/local/wxWidgets to build the sources, we will create a build directory inside
+Assuming that we unpack the wxWidgets in /usr/local/wxWidgets, we will use a build directory inside to compile the sources

 ::

     $ cd /usr/local/wxWidgets
     $ mkdir build2.9

-After that enter the build2.9 directory and run the configure script to create the Makefiles:
+Once inside the build2.9 directory you can run the configure script with the following options to create the Makefiles:

 ::

     $ ../configure --with-gtkprint --without-gnomeprint --with-opengl --enable-calendar --enable-graphics_ctx

-We type --with-gtkprint --without-gnomeprint because we need latest version of wxWidgets (which requires itself gtk) to print.
+We type *--with-gtkprint --without-gnomeprint* because we need latest version of wxWidgets (which requires itself gtk) to print, and not gnome.
 Note that you call the script configure from /usr/local/wxWidgets but the make file will be created in /usr/local/wxWidgets/build2.9/

 .. note::
     If you find the following error: